 Running a yoga studio and the practice of yoga itself isn’t like comparing apples to apples.
 It’s not even apples to oranges.
 It’s like comparing apples to Persian rugs.
 That’s because there is little to no overlap between the two, they are night and day.

 However, this does not mean you can’t be great at both.
 They are not mutually exclusive, you just have to know what numbers to look for and how to improve them.
 The problem is determining what the “right” numbers to look at are.
-Sifting through the hundreds and thousands of business metrics can be a daunting task, which is why we’ve poured through all the numbers, calculations and data to present what we believe are the four most important key performance indicators (KPIs) for yoga studios.
+Sifting through the hundreds and thousands of business metrics can be a daunting task, which is why we’ve poured through all the numbers from our yoga software, calculations and data to present what we believe are the four most important key performance indicators (KPIs) for yoga studios.

 For any membership based endeavor, retention is among the most important metrics to track.
 It not only tells you how your classes and teaching are being received, but is also important in projecting your month-to-month cash flow.